Launched the following pages:

 For the first time since the party's arrival in Falskaar almost 600 years ago a portal activates deep within the ruins of Mzubthand and the player steps through, arriving in Falskaar.
 They are denoted 'The Traveler', based on an old prophecy.

 They who arrive through the shimmering wall mark the start of the worst."Falskaar is a popular mod for The Elder Scrolls V: Skyrim designed by Alexander J Velicky, set on a large island far from the coast of Tamriel.
 It adds roughly twenty to thirty hours of gameplay, a totally new region, a series of new spells and shouts, a large and fully-voiced cast plus several new dungeons and a new soundtrack suited to the area.
-The main quest for the mod starts when the Dragonborn enters Riften and is approached by an old man that complains about some mercenaries he's seen enter the Dwemer ruin of Mzubthand (newly added for the mod), followed by some horrified screaming.
+The main quest for the mod starts when the Dragonborn enters Riften and is approached by an old man named Jalamar, who complains about some mercenaries he's seen enter the Dwemer ruin of Mzubthand (newly added for the mod), followed by some horrified screaming.
 After explaining his attempts to alert the hold guards of the Rift have failed, he asks the Dragonborn to explore the dungeon out of concern that something may be about to attack the city.
 In doing so, they inadvertently walk through a gateway and find themselves on the unfamiliar island on Falskaar.
 Things initially appear to be more peaceful than in Skyrim, but it transpires that the settlements of Amber Creek and Staalgarde may be about to go to war, which risks throwing the entire island into chaos.
 Falskaar has received mostly positive reviews from both the Skyrim community and even from official publications.
 The mod was written and designed by Velicky in an effort to land a job with Bethesda, but he ended up being offered a job at Bungie instead, which he accepted in November 2013.
 Since taking up his job, Falskaar is something of a side-project, and entered version 1.2.0 in October 2015.
 It is available on Steam and on Nexus, although the versions on Nexus are typically more up to date.

 — Official mod description on the mod's Nexus page